VesnaSUG/FOAM-Recipes/foam-tutorial.md

 # Intro

 This tutorial will guide you through creating of a new project using FOAM.
-FOAM stands for "Feature-Oriented Active Modeller", and is a framework converting high-level software specifications, called "models", into useful executable sofware components, called "features".
+FOAM stands for "Feature-Oriented Active Modeller", and it is a framework converting high-level software specifications, called "models", into useful executable software components, called "features".
 FOAM is cross-language and cross-platform, meaning that it can be used as JS, Java and Swift, and for both client and server software.

 The tutorial will cover the initial setup and an application creation by creating a cooking recipe database.
+The tutorial assumes that you already have java, nodejs and maven installed in your environment.
+If you need to install these, helpful tips can be found in the [FOAM installation instructions][foam-install].
+Note though that you do not need to build FOAM in isolation for the tutorial.
+We will do this step when we add FOAM as a git sub-module to our project.

 By following this tutorial you will learn to:
 1. setup your project for FOAM development